holidayextras/generator-ui-component/README.md

     * **code/templates/**
-In this folder are the template files which return [jsx](http://facebook.github.io/react/docs/jsx-in-depth.html) which will be built into [React](http://facebook.github.io/react/) views.
+In this folder are the template files which return [jsx](http://facebook.github.io/react/docs/jsx-in-depth.html) which will be built into the resulting [React](http://facebook.github.io/react/) view component.

     * **code/views/**
-This directory contains the [React](http://facebook.github.io/react/) view creation.
-These React views are responsible for returning the templates and may do some processing on the properties they are defined with.
+This directory contains the [React](http://facebook.github.io/react/) view component creation.
+These React view components are responsible for returning the templates and may do some processing on the properties they are defined with.

     * **code/index.js**
-This provides a quick accessor to the view so that it can be included by requiring the `code` directory as a whole.
+This provides a quick accessor to the component so that it can be included by requiring the `code` directory as a whole.

 * **dev/**
 This is the home of the development environment for the module.
 When you run `npm run build-dev`